ryanstrattic/server-setup/README.md

+Need to install mail:
+sudo apt-get install sendmail #THIS IS NTO OWRKING :/

 Add custom 404 (and 500/502/503/504) page to Varnish block - see Pressabl

 Shouldn't add root key to external server - found near beginning of instructions